 Mesothelioma patients have witnessed numerous scientific improvements over the past decade, but few are as popular or controversial as “Heated Chemotherapy”.
 The procedure (medically known as intraperitoneal hyperthermic chemotherapy or HiPEC), was developed by Washington D.C. mesothelioma surgeon, Dr. Paul Sugarbaker.
 The procedure begins with the removal of visible tumors from the affected area.
 Following the removal of cancerous tissue, the affected area is submerged in high-temperature chemotherapy medication for 90 minutes.

-Heated chemotherapy has shown remarkable progress in a wide-variety of cancer patients who would have been considered hopeless in years past.
+Heated chemotherapy has shown remarkable progress in a wide variety of cancer patients who would have been considered hopeless in years past.
 HiPEC still has its detractors who claim that the surgery may unnecessarily endanger the life of a patient.
-No matter the treatment there are always risks of complications, and for many patients HiPEC is worth the risks.
+No matter the treatment there are always risks of complications; for many patients, HiPEC is worth the risks.
 Dr. Sugarbaker summed up his support of HiPEC versus traditional chemotherapy in 2011 New York Times article.

 “There are no long-term survivors with systemic chemotherapy — zero.” – Dr. Paul Sugarbaker, M.D.

 The premise of HiPEC is simple: Cancerous cells are unable to survive high temperatures.
 By using surgery to gain direct access to affected body areas, doctors can remove any visible tumors and then apply heated chemotherapy medications.
 These chemotherapy drugs are heated to an average of 107 degrees Fahrenheit and applied directly to the cancer location and its surrounding areas.